A Small Gain Analysis of Single Timescale Actor Critic: Introduction

 Our contribution is to use the small-gain theorem to analyze a single timescale actor critic method, i.e., a method which uses proportional step-sizes and a single critic step per actor step.
 We show that this method works in the same sense that all the previous methods work: it finds a stationary point when the critic's approximation is perfect, and an approximate stationary point otherwise.
 We obtain a sample complexity of $O \left(\mu^{-2} \epsilon^{-2} \right)$.

 This compares favorably to the previous literature.
-The now-classic work \cite{castro2010convergent} also gave a single timescale method; however, that method only converged to a neighborhood of a stationary solution even when the critic's approximation is perfect.
+One point of comparison is the now-classic work \cite{castro2010convergent} also gave a single timescale method; however, that method only converged to a neighborhood of a stationary solution even when the critic's approximation is perfect.
 As mentioned above, the only other analysis we know of single-timescale actor critic is from \cite{chen2021closing}, which gives a worse sample complexity of $O \left(\mu^{-4} \epsilon^{-2}\right)$.
 The main difference appears to be that where \cite{chen2021closing} use an explicit Lyapunov analysis, we instead rely on a small-gain analysis, which allows us to improve by a quadratic factor in $\mu^{-1}$.
-This involves deriving a nonlinear version of the small gain theorem: because the error of the critic depends nonlinearly on the error of the actor, an analysis which only bounds the actor-to-critic gain would produce significantly worse results.
+The key step in our approach is a nonlinear version of the small gain theorem which handles the complex dependencies between the actor-to-critic and critic-to-actor gains.